 I remember my mom frying old-fashioned cake donuts in our kitchen.
-And how the dog would wait, patiently under her feet- just waiting for a donut hole to fall to the floor.
+And how our dog would wait, patiently under her feet- just waiting for a donut hole to fall to the floor.
 And the whole house smelled like donuts!

 Why this recipe works

 - Prep ahead of time – Make these apple donuts the night before.
 Place on half sheet pans lined with parchment paper, cover loosely with plastic wrap and refrigerate overnight.
+Or, place the entire mixing bowl, covered with plastic wrap into the fridge overnight and roll out apple cider donuts in the morning.

 What you’ll need

 - Apples – Use Granny Smith, Macoun, or McIntosh.
 These varieties have great apple flavor.
 Grate the apple or chop finely before mixing into the batter.
+If apple pieces are too big, they will not properly cook in the donuts.

-- Apple Cider – Locate at your local apple orchard or in the produce section at your local grocery store.
+- Apple cider – Locate at your local apple orchard or in the produce section at your local grocery store.
 Boil down to concentrate and cool completely before adding to your donut batter.

-- Cinnamon and Nutmeg – Warm spice of cinnamon and nutmeg adds plenty of fall spice to your donuts.
+- Cinnamon and nutmeg – Warm spice of cinnamon and nutmeg adds plenty of fall spice to your donuts.

 Do you remember fair food and delicious homemade apple cider donuts from a local apple orchard?
-Oh so good!

 Don’t have time to boil down apple cider?
 You can order apple cider concentrate!